owenwr/labour-flow-networks/README.md

 labour-flow-networks
 ==============================

-Empirical analysis of Labour Flow Networks (LFN).
-In an LFN nodes represent (anonymised but real) firms anddd a link is drawn between two nodes when there is a history of workers moving between the firms they represent.
+Empirical analysis of Labour Flow Networks.

+See documentation for installation instructions and information on Labour Flow Networks.

 Project Organization
 ------------